alexeyraspopov/shannon/readme.md

    * Is it possible to use only attrs for dynamic components?
  * Is it possible to abstract store instance to server implementation?
  * We need some way to distinguish type of communication between components (react or interact).
+ * Can we reuse whole app screen as a component?

 ## License